-Cryptocurrency Firms Launch DC Lobbying Group Called Blockchain Association
+Cryptocurrency Firms Launch D.C.
+Lobbying Group Called Blockchain Association

 — INQUISITR (@theinquisitr) April 28, 2018

-Buffett — whose net worth tops $88 billion — said he does not consider buying bitcoin investing.
+Buffett, whose net worth tops $88 billion, said he does not consider buying bitcoin investing.

 “You aren’t investing when you [buy cryptocurrency].
 You’re speculating,” Buffett said.
 “There’s nothing wrong with it.
 If you wanna gamble, somebody else will come along and pay more money tomorrow.
 That’s one kind of game.
 But that is not investing.”

-Despite naysayers like Warren Buffett, other billionaires — like Twitter CEO Jack Dorsey and venture capitalist Tim Draper — insist that cryptocurrencies are the wave of the future.
+Despite naysayers like Warren Buffett, other billionaires, like Twitter CEO Jack Dorsey and venture capitalist Tim Draper, insist that cryptocurrencies are the wave of the future.

 Draper, an early investor in Skype, Tesla, and Hotmail, says bitcoin will be bigger than all three combined, as the Inquisitr has reported.